Request Information

 2 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, Operations Research Analysts, at https://www.bls.gov/ooh/math/operations-research-analysts.htm (visited February 4, 2025).
 This data represents national figures and is not based on school-specific information.
 Conditions in your area may vary.

-Today, data is all around us, helping organizations and individuals to improve their decision-making, increase their efficiency, gain insight into developing trends, and more.
-If you are considering entering an analytics master's program, you may be interested in pursuing a leadership role in the fields of data analytics, data management, data analysis, business data analysis, data research, or data operations.
-In just one year, our Master of Science in data analytics program can help you work to develop industry-relevant knowledge and skills to help you prepare to pursue the next step in your career path.
+Today, data is all around us, helping organizations and individuals improve their decision-making, increase efficiency, gain insight into emerging trends, and more.
+If you are interested in exploring a leadership role in fields such as data analytics, data management, data analysis, business data analysis, data research, or data operations, you should consider pursuing an online master's degree in data analytics.
+In just one year, our online master's degree in data analytics can help you work to develop industry-relevant knowledge and skills to help you prepare to pursue the next step in your career path.

 System Analysis and Design